Westmount places

 Horatio W. Nelson, H. A. Nelson & Sons Co.
 Ltd. (1900)

-H. W. Nelson was also the director of the Molson Bank (merging, in 1921, with the Bank of Montreal) and President of the Loan and Investments Association.
+H. W. Nelson was also the director of the Molson Bank (which merged with the Bank of Montreal in 1921) and President of the Loan and Investment Association.

 14 Melbourne